Who Could Partner in a Health Care Quality Reporting Project?

-- Focus on those organizations with which you have something in common.
 Some partnerships seem obvious because the participants clearly share common concerns.
 In the 1990’s, the U.S. auto manufacturers collaborated on quality reporting.
 While they may have been competitors, they also contracted with many of the same plans, had employees in many of the same States, already participated in similar quality measurement and reporting activities, and negotiated with the same unions.

-- Look beyond the usual crowd.
 Many private sector companies never even think to talk with purchasers or other agencies in the public sector and vice versa.
 But those who do have been surprised by how much they have in common and how much they can learn from each other.